 EMS Skills Classic

-The NCEMSF Physio-Control EMS Skills Classic is an annual event allowing Collegiate EMS providers to showcase their patient care, teamwork, and problem-solving abilities.
+The NCEMSF Stryker EMS Skills Classic is an annual event allowing Collegiate EMS providers to showcase their patient care, teamwork, and problem-solving abilities.
 Teams of up to twelve individuals from the same school complete in a variety of scenarios at either the ALS or BLS level.
-This event requires an additional fee of $10 per team (to be collected at the Conference), and pre-registration is available now.
-For more details, see the pdf Skills Classic Rules (86 KB) and pdf Liability Waiver (86 KB) .
+This event requires an additional fee of $10 per team (to be collected at the Conference).
+For more details, see the pdf Skills Classic Rules (381 KB) and pdf Liability Waiver (381 KB) .
+Pre-registration has closed, and additional teams will be accepted on site only if space permits.

 Alumni Mixer and Social